the first Girl Guide

 In 1909 Agnes was a founding member of the short-lived Women’s Aerial League, formed under the auspices of the Aerial League of the British Empire.
 Its members incorporated the Young Aerial League branch with the aim of increasing ‘airmindedness’ in boys and girls.
 Courses in aircraft identification and observation took place at Hendon Aerodrome supported by Claude Grahame-White’s Flying School.
 Boy Scouts and Girl Guides attended flying displays at Hendon.
 In 1938 Agnes was made an Honorary Companion of the Royal Aeronautical Society.

 Following the end of the South African War, in which her brother Robert became famous, Agnes and her mother went out to South Africa, and in April 1901 Agnes became engaged to Sir William Bisset Berry, the Speaker of the South African Parliament, but they did not marry.
 Some years later she became very friendly with Guglielmo Marconi, but she never married.
-It is quite likely that her mother impressed on her that, as her only daughter, it was her duty to care for her mother in her old age.
-A forceful matriarch, her mother had also discouraged all her children from marriage - only three of her ten children had children of their own.
+It is quite likely that her mother, Henrietta Grace (HG) impressed on Agnes that, as HG's only daughter, it was Agnes's duty to care for her mother in her old age.
+A forceful matriarch, Agnes's mother had also discouraged all her children from marriage - only three of her ten children had children of their own.

 But Agnes is best known for founding the Girl Guide Movement.